demergent-labs/azle/README.md

 ## Decentralization

+Please note that the following plan is very subject to change, especially in response to compliance with government regulations.
+Please carefully read the [Azle License Extension](/LICENSE_EXTENSION.md) to understand Azle's copyright and the AZLE token in more detail.

+Azle's tentative path towards decentralization is currently focused on traditional open source governance paired with a new token concept known as Open Source tokens (aka OS tokens or OSTs).
+The goal for OS tokens is to legally control the copyright and to fully control the repository for open source projects.
+In other words, OS tokens are governance tokens for open source projects.

+Azle's OS token is called AZLE.
+Currently it only controls Azle's copyright and not the Azle repository.
+Demergent Labs controls [its own Azle repository](https://github.com/demergent-labs/azle).
+Once a decentralized git repository is implemented on the Internet Computer, the plan is to move [Demergent Labs' Azle repository](https://github.com/demergent-labs/azle) there and give full control of that repository to the AZLE token holders.

 Demergent Labs currently owns the majority of AZLE tokens, and thus has ultimate control over Azle's copyright and AZLE token allocations.
-Demergent Labs also controls [its own Azle repository](https://github.com/demergent-labs/azle).

-The creation and initial dissemination of AZLE tokens is the first step in Demergent Labs' plan to decentralize the Azle project.
-Right now the project is highly centralized, with Demergent Labs maintaining ultimate control over nearly all aspects of Azle.
-As time goes on, and as the AZLE token continues to be distributed, the goal is to transfer ownership of the entire project to the AZLE token holders.
-This will include a decentralized git repository goverend by AZLE token holders.

-The plan is for Demergent Labs to own a much smaller perecentage of AZLE tokens, with most being distributed to the community, and some being distributed to key groups that have the best interests of AZLE at heart.

-This is all subject to change, especially due to compliance with government regulations.
-The AZLE token is currently not transferrable.
+Demergent Labs will use its own discretion to distribute AZLE tokens over time to contributors and other parties.
+AZLE tokens are not currently transferrable and may never become transferrable.
+If all goes well, Demergent Labs will eventually own much less than 50% of the tokens, with a large group of individuals and other entities controlling the vast majority of the supply.

+The hope is that this will all end in a sustainable model for Azle's continued development, maintenance, and success.